 Here are a few tips to get you started.

-How to repair a relationship with your child.
+How to mend a broken relationship with your son or daughter.

 - Acknowledge the rift: In a calm moment, let your child know what you’ve observed and how you feel about it.
 Your child’s response may vary.
 They may agree, disagree, be indifferent, angry or annoyed.
 Whatever their response, keep the focus on your own thoughts and feelings, rather than forcing them to agree or feel the same.
 “I realize things have been a little tense between us.
 That makes me sad, I want to work on easing that tension.”